Buying real estate in Medellín?

 Eco-friendly homes are gaining traction as more people become conscious of environmental issues.

-In Colombia, over 20% of new buildings in 2023 were certified under the IFC's EDGE program, highlighting a significant shift towards sustainable construction.
-This trend is expected to grow, with more buyers seeking homes that are gentle on the planet.
+In Colombia, over 20% of new buildings in 2023 were certified under the IFC's EDGE program, highlighting a strong shift towards sustainable construction.
+This trend is expected to grow, with more buyers seeking homes that are gentle on the environment.

-Take AIANA VERDE in Medellín, for example.
-This 16-story building is a pioneer in sustainability, featuring vertical gardens and solar panels.
-These elements not only benefit the environment but also positively impact the local community, making such developments increasingly attractive to buyers.
+Take Medellín, for example, where projects like AIANA VERDE are setting the standard.
+This 16-story sustainable building features vertical gardens and solar panels, which not only benefit the environment but also positively impact the local community.
+Such developments are making eco-friendly homes more attractive to buyers who prioritize sustainability.

-Sources: The Latin Investor, Exergy Global, The Madrona Group
+Sources: C40 Cities Finance Facility, Exergy Ltd, The Madrona Group

-Green spaces and parks can make nearby residential areas more desirable.
+Green spaces and parks can make nearby residential areas much more desirable.

 11) Rental yields in Medellín will rise as more digital nomads and remote workers move in